kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ### TOPSAR Deburst

-To remove the seamlines between the single bursts we use TOPSAR Deburst
+To remove the demarcation between the single bursts we use TOPSAR Deburst

 Go TO :